Salik (road toll)

 Salik (In Arabic: سالك meaning "clear and moving") is the name given to the electronic toll road system in Dubai, United Arab Emirates, which is based on RFID technology, automatically deducting a fee when a toll gate is passed under.
 The Salik toll was launched by Dubai's Dubai Roads and Transport Authority (RTA) on 1 July 2007.

+On the 5th of July 2022, Salik was established as a public joint stock company as Salik Company PJSC.

 Motorists are required to buy a 100 AED pre-paid card that is affixed to their windscreens.
 4 AED ($1.08) is deducted from their account each time they pass through a toll gate.
-Initially, there were two toll gates, one near Al Garhoud Bridge, and one near Mall of the Emirates on Sheikh Zayed Road, but later in September 2008 two more gates were installed on Maktoum Bridge and at Al Safa.
+Initially, there were two toll gates, one near Al Garhoud Bridge, and one near Mall of the Emirates on Sheikh Zayed Road.
+Currently, Salik operates ten toll gates in Dubai.